 This project increases MBARI’s utilization of robotics for ocean research.
-It creates a new and unique payload to MBARI’s highly successful fleet of Long Range AUV’s.
-These vehicles are ideal for conducting the missions described in the use cases due to their ability to conduct multi-day repeat surveys without requiring daily recovery and re-deployment.
+It creates a new and unique payload to MBARI’s highly successful fleet of LRAUVs.
+These vehicles are ideal for conducting the missions described in the use cases due to their ability to conduct multi-day repeat surveys without requiring daily recovery and re-deployment or coordination with a large research vessel.